Option Care Health, Inc. research snapshot

 OPCH AI Trading Strategy Framework

 The OPCH AI trading strategy is a rules-based framework, not personalized advice.
-It should be monitored through live price, Q2 2026 earnings on or around July 29, 2026, volume trends, short interest changes, reimbursement policy updates, and company guidance.
+It should be monitored through live price, Q3 2026 earnings expected around late October 2026, volume trends, short interest changes, reimbursement and channel updates, and company guidance.

 Trend-following setup

-Reduce confidence if the stock breaks below the $18 52-week low, if volume expands on further down days, or if reimbursement or competitive news turns negative.
+Reduce confidence if the stock breaks below $21.50, if volume expands on further down days, or if reimbursement, CVS channel, or competitive news turns negative.

 Mean-reversion setup

-Do not treat the 52-week low as an automatic floor.
-A break below $18 with volume would suggest a new leg down.
+Do not treat the recovery low as an automatic floor.
+A break below the $18.01 52-week low with volume would suggest a new leg down.
 Position sizing should account for the elevated short interest and thin margins.

 Fundamental monitor

-Track quarterly revenue growth, EPS, gross and operating margins, free cash flow, net debt to EBITDA, same-store or organic volume growth, reimbursement updates, and insider buying or selling patterns.
+Track quarterly revenue growth, adjusted and GAAP EPS, gross and operating margins, free cash flow, net debt to EBITDA, organic volume growth, reimbursement and channel updates, insider buying or selling patterns, and the buyback pace.

 A combination of shrinking margins, negative guidance revisions, rising short interest, insider selling, and a close below $18 would override any bullish chart setup.